| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 and even more.
 Cybercafes, electronic magazines, electronic video on demand, electronic

+books, cyber shops are growing in numbers.
 Yes, Cyberspace is going to affect architecture.
 It has already changed the lifestyles

 of many people and will also change architecture.
 The whole society is gearing towards